stakewalker/hotnews/README.md

 # Hotnews:
 ## Newsletter-to-Video Python Toolkit! 🚀

-Hotnews transforms newsletters into captivating music videos & creative YouTube thumbnails
+Hotnews transforms newsletters into captivating YouTube music videos with creative thumbnails

 It requests data via api, generate videos and images using MoviePy and PIL, and publish on a YouTube channel using Selenium